CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 Chaotic blues rock outfit Gallon Drunk open proceedings, followed by the equally chaotic Flowered Up.
 The impatient crowd gives a somewhat better reception to Ian Dury & The Blockheads, who play a set heavy with past classics.
 As the day wears on, Madness are ferried from the pub to Finsbury Park in a fleet of black limos.

-CARL: Once we got to Finsbury Park, my six-year-old son Casper asked his mum, ‘Have all these people really come to see Dad’s band?’
+CARL: We’d organised a backstage area for the disabled and a crèche for our kids.
+Once we got to Finsbury Park, my six-year-old son Casper asked his mum, ‘Have all these people really come to see Dad’s band?’

 PAUL BREWER: I was basically setting up all the stage gear on the day; a whirlwind of a job which I don’t really recall.
 I do remember Woody introducing me to John Lydon, who really didn’t give a fuck.